BabDev/Pagerfanta/docs/adapters.md

 $adapter = new ElasticaAdapter($searchable, $query);
 ```

 <div class="docs-note">Be careful when paginating a huge set of documents.
 By default, offset + limit cannot exceed 10,000 items.
-You can mitigate this by setting the `$maxResults` parameter when constructing the `ElasticaAdapter`.
-For more information, see [https://github.com/whiteoctober/Pagerfanta/pull/213#issue-87631892](https://github.com/whiteoctober/Pagerfanta/pull/213#issue-87631892).</div>
+You can mitigate this by setting the <code>$maxResults</code> parameter when constructing the <code>ElasticaAdapter</code>.
+For more information, see <a href="https://github.com/whiteoctober/Pagerfanta/pull/213#issue-87631892" target="_blank" rel="noopener nofollow">https://github.com/whiteoctober/Pagerfanta/pull/213#issue-87631892</a>.</div>

 ### Mandango